IHI-Code-Club/Julia/README.md

 support for Julia.

 ### Installing the required packages

-*NOTE: these instructions are in evolution, make sure to check them again one or two days before the meeting.*

 During the live coding session we'll use some third-party packages.
 Julia comes with a built-in package manager, which you can use to install them.
 Start